Rivalz-ai/ADCS-docs/MultipleInputV4.md

 - `input_schema`: json object
 - `output_schema`: json object
 - `nodes`: 1 or a set of nodes

-## A Node is a processing unit within the ADCS system that represents either a provider, an adapter

 # 1. Single input adapter: is an adapter that take 1 adaptor OR provider as input.